Currently Streeter covers news, views and things to do in over 97 Toronto neighbourhoods. More are being added as we expand our local coverage.

 Deer Park: The intersection of Yonge Street and St. Clair Avenue marks the southern end of Deer Park, which stretches to the east and west to Avenue and Mt.
 Pleasant roads, respectively.
 The intersection is a commercial centre featuring several office buildings as well as a series of shops, services and restaurants.
 The area is served by the St. Clair subway station, which is also the terminus of the St. Clair streetcar right-of-way.

-Forest Hill North: An extension of the Forest Hill area north of Eglinton Avenue East, this area is not quite as old or affluent as Forest Hill closer to the Village, but is known as a stable, upper-middle class neighbourhood.
-It is sometimes blended with Upper Forest Hill, which straddles Eglinton and also goes under the name of the Eglinton Way.
+Forest Hill North: An extension of Forest Hill north of Eglinton Avenue East, this area is not quite as old or affluent as Forest Hill closer to the Village on Spadina Road to the south, but is known as a stable, upper-middle class neighbourhood.

 Graydon Hall: Perched atop a plateau on the edge of the Don Valley just southwest of the intersection of the DVP and the 401, Graydon Hall is a green neighbourhood of pretty hills and dales.
 The small community overlooks the Donalda Golf Course and is home to Graydon Hall Manor, the luxurious “Sportsman’s Paradise” envisioned by original owner H.R.
 Bain, now a banquet and conference centre.